mcreng/serverless-smart-album/README.md

 Sample data uris for testing can be found in `./yolov3/data/samples/*.b64`.

-This module can also be deployed to `OpenFaaS` by doing `faas-cli deploy` at root folder.
+This module can also be deployed to `OpenFaaS` by doing `faas-cli up` at root folder.